David Magarshack: Biography

 Magarshack was born in Riga, in present-day Latvia, at the time part of the Russian Empire.
 In 1920, he moved to the United Kingdom in order to study.

-After graduating from University College London with a degree in English Language and Literature in 1924, Magarshack attempted to make a career out of journalism, and then out of writing crime fiction, neither of which were successful.
+After graduating from University College London with a degree in English Language and Literature in 1924, Magarshack attempted to make a career out of journalism, and then out of writing crime fiction, neither of which was successful.
 He gained British citizenship by naturalisation in 1931.

+He married Elsie Pedley and they had two daughters and two sons.

+Translations and other writings

-In early 1949, Magarshack was approached by E.V.
-Rieu, the editor of the Penguin Classics series, in order to translate Dostoevsky's Crime and Punishment.
-Magarshack accepted the job for an advance of £200 and royalties of seven-and-a-half percent.
+In early 1949, Magarshack was approached by E. V. Rieu, the editor of the Penguin Classics series, in order to translate Dostoevsky's Crime and Punishment.
+Magarshack accepted the job for an advance of £200 and royalties of seven-and-a-half per cent.
 Over the next 13 years, Magarshack went on to become one of the most prolific contributors to the Classics series.
 His last translation for the series, Chekhov's Lady with Lapdog and Other Stories, was published in 1964, after which Magarshack ceased translation for the series due to the new series editor's preference for more scholarly translations.

 Magarshack's translation work was assisted by his wife Elsie, a Yorkshire-born, Cambridge-graduate of English.
 Magarshack's daughter, Stella, has stated that Elsie helped Magarshack with all his translations and proofreading work.

 Magarshack wrote a series of biographies of Russian writers.
 His biography of Dostoyevsky was savagely critiqued by Joseph Frank who wrote: "It is difficult to give any connected account of Mr. Magarshack’s interpretation of Dostoevsky because, to tell the truth, no such interpretation exists".

 Magarshack continued to translate both contemporary and classic Russian literature.
-In addition, Magarshack wrote extensively on translation theory, though most of this work would remain unpublished.
-Magarshack died in London in 1977.
+In addition, he wrote extensively on translation theory, though most of this work would remain unpublished.
+He died in London in 1977.